mateuszniechwiej/MS-2-Quiz-game/README.md

 **Homepage**:

 ## Issues
     1.Encoding issue on some questions and answers fetched from Open Trivia API
   *  Solution not resolved

+    2.Add event listener to submit username by press "Enter"
+  *  Solution not resolved

 # Deployment